EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi_Guide.md

 source tflite1-env/bin/activate
 ```

-**You'll need to issue the `source tflite-env/bin/activate` command every time you close and re-open the terminal window to reactivate the environment.
+**You'll need to issue the `source tflite1-env/bin/activate` command from inside the /home/pi/tflite1 directory to reactivate the environment every time you open a new terminal window.
 You can tell when the environment is active by checking if (tflite1-env) appears before the path in your command prompt, as shown in the screenshot below.**

 At this point, here's what your tflite1 directory should look like if you issue `ls`.

 *(Picture to be added)*

 If your directory looks good, it's time to move on to Step 1c!

 ### Step 1c.
 Install TensorFlow Lite dependencies and OpenCV
 Next, we'll install OpenCV and the package dependencies for TensorFlow Lite.
 OpenCV is not needed to run TensorFlow Lite, but the object detection scripts in this repository use it to grab images and draw detection results on them.